Opeongo High School

 Opeongo High School is a secondary school in Renfrew County, Ontario, Canada, that serves the townships of Whitewater Region, Laurentian Valley, Admaston Bromley, Sebastapol, Bonnechere Valley, and North Algona-Wilberforce.
+School serves students from Eganville, Cobden and Douglas area.
 It was built in 1968, at a cost of $3.6 million, to accommodate a growing population of students and a change in educational trends.
 It has a student population of between 400 and 500 students.
 Its colours are green and gold, and its mascot is the Wildcat.